jolks/filepreview/README.md

 ```

-You can specify a url instead of a file path, ie: http://www.myfile.com/my_file.doc, and filepreview will download it and generate a its preview.
+You can specify a url instead of a file path, ie: http://www.myfile.com/my_file.doc, and filepreview will download it to generate its preview.

 You can set options object for the preview generation.
 List of options available:-
 * width